 "Ride To a Different Drummer"

 I have this friend I ride with that drives me crazy.
-You'll recognize the type.
+You might recognize the type.

 I prefer the quiet.
 To listen to the wind playing softly with the Aspen leaves.
 Aspens make a sound like no other tree.
-The way nature devised the aspen leaf, with a flat stem, it is susceptible to the slightest breeze.
-The leaves shimmer in unison, responding to their environment like a harpist strums the harp strings.
+The way nature devised the aspen leaf, with a flat stem, it becomes susceptible to the slightest breeze.
+The leaves shimmer in unison, responding to their environment like the strumming of harp strings.
 The music of aspen leaves in a breeze is all the music my ears need to hear.
-Please, leave the boomboxes at home!

 But back to my friend.
-We ride together quite often.
-We both have Arabians, both have ben into doing Endurance Rides, and both love to just get on our horses and ride, ride, ride!
+We rode together quite often.
+We both had Arabians, both had been into doing Endurance Rides, and both loved to just get on our horses and ride, ride, ride!
 Believe it or not, a lot of people who own horses, ride in an arena (endless circles) or trail ride for maybe an hour--two tops--at a gawdawful Quarter Horse walk (read: slow).
 I'm more into riding for the sheer thrill.
 I love to haul!
 I also love to explore vast networks of trails that would take a hiker a week to cover--all in one day.
 Travel light, travel fast!
 Even at a fast pace, you can 'sit back' and enjoy the scenery!

 But back to this one friend of mine.
-Perhaps I'll call her Danielle.
+Perhaps I'll call her Ranelle.

-Danielle has been racing Endurance longer that I have had my Gabe!
-I heard at the barn that we should meet and ride together for weeks before we actually ran into each other.
+When she moved to Tahoe, I heard that we should meet and ride together for weeks before we actually ran into each other.
 I figured, if you rode Endurance, you were ready for all the trails Tahoe has to offer.

 Not so!
 Wrong!
 Think Again!

 Just because someone can get on a horse, point it's nose to the next vet check (like an aid station in a foot race) and complete 50 miles in 6-8 hours, doesn't mean that you can really ride trail!
 This, I found out for myself.
-First thing I noticed with Danielle and her fearful steed, Dusty, is that Dusty refuses to go first down a trail.
-No problem, I thought, Gabe must be in the lead, so this will work out perfectly!
+First thing I noticed with Ranelle and her fearful steed, Rusty, is that Rusty REFUSED to go first down a trail.
+No problem, I thought, Gabe likes to lead, so this will work out perfectly!
 I will lead and she will follow!
+Unfortunately, when the trail was washed out, and we had to do an about-face...
+Rusty was suddenly FIRST and couldn't move.
+Great.
+Just great.

-Danielle grew up in the foothills and rode the end of the infamous Tevis trail as her regular training rides, deep in the bowels of the treacherous American River Canyon.
-Cool!
-I figure we'll get along fine.
+Ranelle lived in the foothills and rode the end of the Tevis trail as her regular training rides, deep in the bowels of the treacherous American River Canyon.
+Cool! (no pun intended LOL)!
+I figured we'll get along fine.
 I'll show her all my High Sierra Trails.
 We'll have fun cantering our endurance-trained mounts together all over the Central Sierra--what could possibly be more fun?

 Well, I found out we ride to the beat of a different drummer.
 My idea of really riding includes going "off-piste," off the beaten path.
 I really enjoy ambling along beside a river, striking out cross country through the forest, with towering fir and pine tress to negotiate.
 I'm not afraid to look at the topo map and say, " humm, I wonder if we can there their from here."

-However just because Danielle has done many 50 mile Endurance Rides, doesn't mean she has ever stepped a hoof off the trail.
+However just because Ranelle had done a couple of 50 mile Endurance Rides, doesn't mean she has ever stepped a hoof off the trail.
 She freaks out if she can't follow the beaten path.

 "Where are you g-o-i-n-g" she shrieks whenever I wander off-piste.
 "I dunno, over there, perhaps," I mumble and keep going.
 "But where's the trail?" she wails, worried that her horse might stumble in a hole or trip on a rock.

-So, I leave it to Danielle to hunt feverishly for blazes, imagining many among the folds of the red fir bark.
-That way, I can wander peacefully off piste while she follows, anxiously, searching.
-This actually will keep this motor mouth from speech for several minutes at a time!
+So, I left it to Ranelle to hunt feverishly for blazes, imagining many among the folds of the red fir bark.
+That way, I could wander peacefully off-piste while she follows, anxiously searching.

 But that's another story!
 Stay safe out there and have fun!